willprice/GulpIO2/README.rst

     gulp_directory = GulpDirectory('/tmp/something_something_gulps')
     # iterate over all chunks
     for chunk in gulp_directory:
-        with chunk.open('rb'):
         # for each 'video' get the metadata and all frames
         for frames, meta in chunk:
             # do something with the metadata
             for i, f in enumerate(frames):
                 # do something with the frames
                 pass

 Alternatively, a video with a specific ``id`` can be directly accessed via: